GoogleChrome/developer.chrome.com/site/en/blog/device-characteristics/index.md

 Looking at the data, there might be some interesting things for developers to think about.
-For example, in Japan on the Android platform, the majority of users have five to eight cores, and the prevalence is quite a bit higher than the US, and much higher than in NBU countries.
+For example, in Japan on the Android platform, the majority of users have five to eight cores, and the prevalence is quite a bit higher than in the US, and much higher than in NBU countries.
 Another example: if you look at the smallest display size in device pixels, in some countries like the US or Brazil, there's a clear trend that smallest display sizes (like 400-500) are